genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/06_developer-training/03_training-content-day3.md

 Then import the local csv using the Genesis plugin as we saw [here](../../../getting-started/developer-training/training-content-day1/#user-name-and-password).

-Make sure you settled the INSTRUMENT_ID field as not nullable in the TRADE and POSITION tables, as the consolidations will use it.
+Make sure you specified the INSTRUMENT_ID field as not nullable in the TRADE and POSITION tables, as the consolidations will use it.

 ```kotlin {4,10}
 tables {